 After I did so well in Greece, I was excited about the trip to Asia, knowing that I would be healthy enough to properly enjoy it as well.
-You see, travelling with health conditions such as hypothyroidism and Hashimoto’s, can definitely make things more difficult.
+You see, I have found that travelling with health conditions such as hypothyroidism and Hashimoto’s, can definitely make things more difficult at times.

-We did do a lot of travelling on this holiday, including five flights in total (we went back and fourth between Thailand and Vietnam, and also did some internal flights) and two 4 hour coach journeys, but I was very happy to do some Sudoku puzzles, listen to music and even write some blogs.
+We did do a lot of travelling on this holiday, including five flights in total (we went back and fourth between Thailand and Vietnam, and also did some internal flights) and two 4-hour coach journeys, but I was very happy to do some Sudoku puzzles, listen to music and even write some blogs to pass the time.
 The travelling was a bit tiring so I had to make sure to pace myself and remember that it was OK to just rest and not be exploring Asia constantly.
 I’ve definitely matured in how I recognise my limits these days.

-I did get this really awesome T Shirt whilst away though!
+I did get this really awesome T Shirt whilst away too!

-I definitely felt completely relaxed on the trip for the first time in, well, I don’t know how long!
+I definitely felt completely relaxed on this trip for the first time in, well, I don’t know how long!
 Which I’m sure my adrenals loved.

-I even kayaked for a couple of hours on one day in Vietnam, which I was so shocked about, as I didn’t feel unwell or ‘pay’ for it the next day with fatigue or aches and pains.
-Overall I was eating healthier whilst there though and it’s something I’m planning to maintain when I get back home.
+I even kayaked for a couple of hours on one day in Vietnam, which I was so shocked about, as I didn’t feel unwell or ‘pay’ for it the next day with fatigue or aches and pains, which exercise has done to me in the past.
+Overall, I was eating healthier whilst there though and it’s something I’m planning to maintain when I get back home.

 In Thailand, they use a lot more wheat and soy sauce (which contains wheat), so it was a bit trickier.
-I did take a bottle of gluten free soy sauce with me though.
-I also had my gluten free card app on my phone which explained what foods I couldn’t have to keep me safe when eating out.
-I just couldn’t eat as much on the menu as Vietnam.
+I did take a bottle of gluten-free soy sauce with me though.
+I also had my gluten-free card app on my phone which explained what foods I couldn’t have to the locals, to keep me safe when eating out.
+I just couldn’t eat as much on the menu compared to when in Vietnam.

 My acne, which did get better when in Greece a few weeks before for my wedding, was very up and down in Asia.
 It was doing well in Vietnam but I think the humidity of Thailand gave me a lot more pimples and clogged pores to deal with.

 I also came down with a viral infection half way through the trip (and ended up at a Vietnamese hospital to have some IV drips and observations) so I’m sure that didn’t help my skin either!
-I had to go to the hospital to be tested for many of the serious diseases they have in that part of the world, but I was luckily given the all clear and was told I just had a nasty viral infection instead.
+I had to go to the hospital to be tested for many of the serious diseases they have in that part of the world, but I was luckily given the all-clear and was told I just had a nasty viral infection instead.
 I was so relieved.
-For a few days after though, I was confined to my bed a lot more, had a horrid fever and muscle aches I can’t even begin describe.
+For a few days after though, I was confined to my bed a lot more, had a horrid fever and muscle aches.
 They were excruciating.

 So overall, the trip was a big success for my health and, despite the virus I caught, I did much better than I have done on various holidays.
 For once I didn’t get a stomach bug and my energy levels were very good.